awsdocs/aws-kms-developer-guide/doc_source/deleting-keys.md

 1. In the navigation pane, choose **Customer managed keys**\.

-1. Choose the alias or key ID of the CMK whose permissions you want to change\.
+1. Choose the alias or key ID of the KMS key whose permissions you want to change\.

 1. Choose the **Key policy** tab\.
 Under **Key deletion**, select **Allow key administrators to delete this key** and then choose **Save changes**\.
 **Note**